No matter your business’ size, your top two priorities are likely productivity and safety.

 Road safety and fatigue

-It’s inevitable – accidents happen on our busy and congested roads.
+It’s inevitable – accidents happen on our busy and congested roads even though we implement technologies like swept path analysis to make drivers safe on the road.
 Unfortunately, a sizeable percentage of those are attributed to driver fatigue.
 Studies indicate that drivers are four times more likely to be involved in a traffic accident or experience a near-miss when tired.

 Fatigue directly impacts a driver’s performance.
 Tiredness results in reduced reaction times, a lack of focus and concentration, and errors in judgement.
 Fatigued drivers typically find it difficult to estimate speed and distance.